 Rats are attracted to two things in your Baltimore home: clutter and food.
 If your house has a lot of junk or mess, including piles of clothes or trash, Norway rats might camp out and start their nests there – especially if they have access to the trash or pantry.

-If you find that a Norway rat has made its nest in your home, you need your local pest experts to remove them for you.
+If you find that a Norway rat has made its nest in your home, you need your local pest experts to remove it for you.
 Contact Baltimore’s local rat experts at Pest Czar, and we’ll make sure these furry pests never spread damage and diseases throughout your home.